Bergedorf: Hamburg rural seigniory

 Effective of 1 January 1868 Lübeck sold its share in the bi-urban condominium to the Free and Hanseatic City of Hamburg for 200,000 Prussian thaler.
 Hamburg integrated the area into its state territory, forming there the Landherrenschaft Bergedorf (i.e. Bergedorf rural seigniory) comprising the cities of Bergedorf and Geesthacht and a number of rural municipalities not integrated into the city of Hamburg proper.
 By the Greater Hamburg Act of 1937 the exclave of Geesthacht was ceded to Schleswig-Holstein.

 Bergedorf Borough of Hamburg

 On 1 April 1938 Bergedorf city and the other municipalities became the Borough of Bergedorf, an integrated part of the city of Hamburg.
 Bergedorf is also known by its nickname Garden of Hamburg.

 Geography

 Located in the south-east of the city, the borough of Bergedorf comprises the districts of Allermöhe, Altengamme, Bergedorf, Billwerder, Curslack, Kirchwerder, Lohbrügge, Moorfleet, Neuallermöhe (new district since January 2011), Neuengamme, Ochsenwerder, Reitbrook, Spadenland and Tatenberg.

 In 2017 the city of Hamburg started planning the new quarter Oberbillwerder which is located in today's Billwerder.

 In 2006, according to the statistical office of Hamburg and Schleswig-Holstein, the borough of Bergedorf has a total area of 154.8 km².

-Today's quarter is the old city Bergedorf, located on the river Bille, a right tributary of the Elbe.
+Today's quarter is the old citBergedorf, located on the river Bille, a right tributary of the Elbe.